BurdaMagazinOrg/module-fb_instant_articles/CONTRIBUTING.md

 We encourage collaboration with anyone interested.
 By contributing to this project, you agree to abide by the [Drupal Code of Conduct](https://www.drupal.org/dcoc).

-Also note that this project uses issues on Drupal.org, but opts to use a GitHub PR workflow rather than a traditional patch workflow.
+This project uses issues on Drupal.org, but opts to use a GitHub PR workflow rather than a traditional patch workflow.

+Active development and support is currently focused on 8.x-2.x by the maintainers.
+It is preferred that any new features be written against the 8.x-2.x branch and then back-ported to the 7.x-2.x branch.
+Similarily for bug fixes applying to both versions.

 1. Ensure there is an issue in the Drupal.org
  [project issue queue](https://www.drupal.org/project/issues/fb_instant_articles)